-FormFactor, Inc. is offering 5,105,305 shares of its common stock and the selling stockholders are offering 394,695 shares.
+FormFactor, Inc. is offering 5,605,305 shares of its common stock and the selling stockholders are offering 394,695 shares.
 This is our initial public offering and no public market currently exists for our shares.
-We anticipate that the initial public offering price will be between \$9 and \$11 per share.

-We have applied to list our common stock for quotation on the Nasdaq National Market under the symbol "FORM."
+Our common stock has been approved for quotation on the Nasdaq National Market under the symbol "FORM."